 The newsroom includes access to CHA News, which provides timely information to members every Monday and Thursday and is at the core of CHA benefits.
 In addition, it is also home to resources such as toolkits and talking points designed to help member hospitals and health systems communicate with internal and external audiences on a range of current health care-related issues.
 Links to CHA media statements and press releases can also be found here.

-CHA has issued a members-only summary, prepared by Health Policy Alternatives, Inc., of the supplemental federal fiscal year (FFY) 2022 inpatient prospective payment system (IPPS) final rule.
+CHA has issued a three-part, members-only summary, prepared by Health Policy Alternatives, Inc., of the calendar year 2023 physician fee schedule (PFS) final rule.
+The rule is effective Jan.
+1, 2023.